-It can quickly become overwhelming to decide where to dive.
+It can quickly become overwhelming to choose which cenotes to dive in Tulum.

 1. What does your dive certification allow you?